Please email firstname.lastname@example.org if you have a question for which you cannot find a response here.

 Q: What are your hours of operation?

-A: KKR is not a typical shelter and therefore does not have hours where we are open to the public.
+A: KKR is not open to the public.
+We are not a typical shelter and therefore do not have a facility that is suitable to accommodate visits from members of the public.
 The rescue is operated by our rescue director from her home/property.
-Due to the unique cage free set up, and having a number of animals on site requiring special care at any given time, we cannot always safely accommodate visitors; however, will try to accommodate visitors by appointment when possible. **Please note that we cannot accommodate drop in visitors!
+Due to our focus on providing an environment that is ideal for helping the challenging/special needs animals in our care to thrive, which includes our unique cage free set up, we cannot safely accommodate visitors.
+Our priority is to the animals in our care – minimizing their stress and managing their environment so as to not give them opportunities to “fail”.
+Occasionally, during periods where we have less animals, or more easy going animals, on site we will try to accommodate visitors by appointment, if possible. **Please note that we cannot accommodate drop in visitors!
 An appointment is always required.

 Q: How can I contact you?

 A: Email is best – email@example.com There is not a phone number to call because we do not have a public shelter facility.

 Q: I sent an email or message but haven’t heard back.
 Why?

 A: Our director currently operates the rescue more or less on her own and also runs a pet daycare/boarding operation from the same location.
 At times, there may be up to 75 animals in care.
 The safety and well-being of the animals must always take priority and, therefore, providing the care they need takes up a great deal of time.
 We will do our best to respond to emails and other communications as quickly as possible, but please be patient and realize it may take a few days.
 If ever a week or more has passed with no response, please try again as it is always possible your message never made it through the first time.